wduquette/molt/README.md

 ### Dictionaries and the `dict` command

 Molt now supports TCL dictionary values.
-The `dict` command supports the following
+The `dict` command provides the following
 subcommands:

 *   dict create
+*   dict get
 *   dict size

 ## New in Molt 0.2.0